Charles Wilson BUY CDS

 1. Cut You A-Loose

-**** I have to say this cd was a surprise.
-Charles Wilson's last disc (the very fine independently-released "You Got To Pay To Play" ) was catchy programmed party soul that is popular on the "chitlin circuit".
+**** Charles Wilson's last disc (the very fine independently-released "You Got To Pay To Play" ) was catchy programmed party soul that is popular on the "chitlin circuit".
 But this Delmark debut is 100% organic- meaning it's actual humans playing on it- and it rips!
 Everything about this CD works- the band is tight and Carl Weathersby is a tour-de-force on guitar as he plays on 13 of the tracks!
-Charles' aching vocals are the best example so for his talents- the way he soulfully owns the title track, Robert Ward's "My Love Is Real", Lee Shot Williams' "I Like Your Style", Little Milton's "Hattie Mae" and Travis Haddix' "Doctor Doctor".
+Charles' vocals are the best example so far of his talents- the way he soulfully owns the title track, Robert Ward's "My Love Is Real", Lee Shot Williams' "I Like Your Style", Little Milton's "Hattie Mae" and Travis Haddix' "Doctor Doctor".
 15 tracks- not a dud in the bunch.
 He even does justice to the overdone "Cut You-A-Loose".
 He has a unique voice, one that even straddles gender lines.
-He sings from the gut with a heavy vibratto.
-Hopefully this will not be a one time event because this is a gem!
+He sings from the gut with a heavy vibrato.
+Hopefully this will not be a one time event because this is a strong record.
 The only thing that keeps this from being a stone classic is too many covers.
 More original material would be the right move next chapter.

 "If It Ain't Broke Don't Fix It" (Delta Ent.
 2005)